mooncloak/textx/README.md

 # textx

 kotlinx.serialization models for representing rich text content.
-This makes it easier for different platforms, in particular mobile platforms, to render rich text using their native UI framework without complex format-specific parsers.
+This makes it easier for different platforms, in particular client platforms, to render rich text using their native UI framework without complex format-specific parsers.
 For instance, instead of the server providing an HTML text string through an API, requiring the client to use a WebView component to render it, the server can return these pre-parsed serialization models, which can easily be transformed into native UI components for each platform.

 <img alt="GitHub tag (latest by date)" src="https://img.shields.io/github/v/tag/mooncloak/textx">

 ## Status ⚠️